2/20/2025

 Chief Executive Officer

-Hey, Steve.
-Okay.
-But after that, we have the unfair advantage of, we have other metrics that I'm gonna reference because hopefully we're gonna get them out in the market soon.
-But when we look at our net revenue retention and our ARR growth for Argus, in December our new logo component of that was very strong and our upsell was really strong.
+Hey, Steve, I want to add to that.
+We have the unfair advantage of we have other metrics that I'm going to reference because hopefully we're going to get them out on the market soon.
+But when we look at our net revenue retention and our ARR growth for Argus, in December, our new logo component of that was very strong, and our upsell was really strong.
 And that upsell is driven by this move to asset-based pricing, which has helped tremendously.

 speaker